How do shoppers gain trust in the e-commerce world?

 The right surface

 Depending on the product you’re photographing, you’ll need to find the right surface for the photoshoot.
-I recommend a standard, 24-27 inch wide table.
+It's best to opt for a standard, 24-27 inch wide table.
 If you’re photographing a product in-situation, then you may want to consider other surfaces.

 Light is one of the trickiest things to master when it comes to product photography.
 A bounce card helps fill light into the shadows.
 You can do this by positioning the card facing the natural light, which causes the light to reflect into the shadows.

-Unless you’ve decided to shoot a product in context, more times than not you will need a white background for the photoshoot.
-You can use a white poster board from a drugstore or you can buy a paper sweep off of Amazon.
+Unless you’ve decided to shoot a product in context, more times than not you will need a neutral background, like white, gray, or beige, for the photoshoot.

-White backgrounds make the editing process much easier.
-Freelance graphic designers and art directors can then easily edit your product photo, cut it out of the background, and place it wherever needed in the future, like an advertisement or website homepage.
+Having a neutral background will make the editing process much easier.
+It will be simple to edit your product photo, cut it out of the background, and place it wherever needed in the future, like an advertisement or website homepage.

 You can also use a light tent to ensure you have control of the light, background, and environment.
 A light tent, also referred to as a lightbox, is a box lined with white paper that where you can strategically place lighting.